Non Sparking Tools

 Non-sparking tools are made of non-ferrous metals (metals that do not contain iron), and that’s what makes them reduce the risk of sparks while they are in use.
 The tools also go by the names “spark-resistant” or “spark-proof” and are mainly made of metals like bronze, brass, Monel metal (copper-nickel alloy), copper-beryllium alloys, or copper-aluminum alloys.
 Some non-metals like leather, wood, and plastics can also be used to create these tools.

 The tools protect against both explosion and fire in environments containing flammable dust, residues, vapors, or liquids.
 When working in an industrial environment where flammable gases, dust, or liquids are present, using these tools is the best practice.

-De Neers, being one of the prominent non-sparking tools manufacturers, offers a vast array of tools, including screwdrivers, pliers, wrenches, and others.
+De Neers, being one of the prominent non-sparking tools maker, offers a vast array of tools, including screwdrivers, pliers, wrenches, and others.
 Our offered tools are of the highest quality that, along with delivering a greater functionality, also helps in maintaining a safe working environment.

 As these tools are made from non-ferrous metals, they are softer than the standard tools that are made from high strength alloy steel but still possess excellent durability and help professionals carry their daily tasks with efficiency for several years.